nathanpitman/sic-codes/README.md

 2007 SIC Codes
 =========

 A repository with a useful structured 2007 SIC code table - As opposed to the less than useful HTML table provided by Companies House (http://www.companieshouse.gov.uk/infoAndGuide/sic/sic2007.shtml).
-If you're using this data for your own purposes and convert it to some other format (SQL, JSON etc) please fork and submit a pull request.
+If you're using this data for your own purposes and convert it to some other format (JSON etc) please fork and submit a pull request.
 Original data courtesy of Companies House via [@paulstone](http://twitter.com/paulstone).

 Sections